enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/moving-objects.md

 ---

 ## Content
-Moving objects in Studio is fairly simple.
-You can simply **click the object and drag it** across the baseplate.
+Moving objects in Studio is fairly simple. **Click on the object and you will be able to drag it** across the baseplate.

 But what if you want to move your block *vertically*?
 Or if you need *pinpoint precision*?
 That's where the move tool comes in.
 While the block is selected, **press on move** in the **tools section**.